w3f/polkadot-wiki/docs/learn/learn-xcm-usecases.md

 slug: ../learn-xcm-usecases
 ---

-XCM has a multitude of various use cases.
-While the wiki covers some of the more commonplace interactions, the XCM format can be used to construct many more combinations to suit the use case at hand.
+XCM has a multitude of use cases.
+While the wiki covers some of the key commonplace interactions, the XCM format can be used to construct many more combinations to suit the use case at hand.